-The North Carolina Balance of State Continuum of Care covers 79 counties (light green, below).
+The North Carolina Balance of State Continuum of Care (NC BoS CoC) covers 79 counties (light green, below).
 The CoC's official number is NC-503.

-The CoC is split into 13 Regional Committees which act as regional homeless systems.
+The NC BoS CoC is split into 13 Regional Committees which act as a community resource for coordination, networking, and planning.